Buffalo Bill Museum Collections

-- Individuals’ lives and work in the Rocky Mountain West and/or northern Great Plains, including, but not limited to, ranching, farming, and mining.
+- Individuals’ lives and work in the Rocky Mountain West and/or northern Great Plains, including ranching, farming, mining, and more.

 - Social, economic, cultural, and community history, life, and conditions within Wyoming, especially with reference to the Big Horn Basin and the town of Cody.

 - Folk, vernacular, and popular culture of the American West, including, though not limited to, saddles and other equestrian gear, apparel, dime novels, iconography, western memorabilia, promotional and tourism literature, and advertising artwork.

 - Materials that augment collection strengths or otherwise support, enhance, or illuminate the interpretation of the Buffalo Bill Museum’s major themes.